robvanderleek/create-issue-branch/README.md

     runs-on: ubuntu-latest
     steps:
       - name: Create Issue Branch
-        uses: robvanderleek/create-issue-branch@master
+        uses: robvanderleek/create-issue-branch@main
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 *The latest GitHub Marketplace release is not always up-to-date (due
 to [this](https://github.community/t/automatically-publish-action-to-marketplace-on-release/17978)).
 To have access to
-all features please use version `@master`*
+all features please use version `@main`*

 ### GitHub Action output variable